drduh/macOS-Security-and-Privacy-Guide/README.md

 Content-Type: text/html; charset=utf-8
 ```

-You can replace ad images with pictures of kittens, for example, by starting the a local Web server and [redirecting blocked requests](https://www.privoxy.org/user-manual/actions-file.html#SET-IMAGE-BLOCKER) to localhost.
+You can replace ad images with pictures of kittens, for example, by starting a local Web server and [redirecting blocked requests](https://www.privoxy.org/user-manual/actions-file.html#SET-IMAGE-BLOCKER) to localhost.

 ### Browser